GabrielBrionesL/de-aws-youtube/README.md

 # Data Engineering - YouTube
-The objective of this project is to securely manage, streamline, and analyze structured and semi-structured data from YouTube videos.
+The objective of this project is to securely manage and streamline structured and semi-structured data from YouTube videos.
 The analysis will focus on video categories and trending metrics.

 ## Architecture
 ![Source: Darshil Parmar](https://github.com/GabrielBrionesL/de-aws-youtube/blob/main/architecture%20diagram.png)